DFS14/DFS14/README.md

 ### Welcome to my github!
 I'm Dailton Soares👋

-# 🔭 I am degree in Systems Development Analysis - ADS.
+# 🔭 degree in Systems Development Analysis - ADS.

 ## Technologies that I use in my daily life!